laristra/portage/doc/concepts.md

-* Based on the sign of the volume, assign this volume (and higher moments) either to the cell c or to a neighboring cell which is shering the face f with the cell c.
+* Based on the sign of the volume, assign this volume (and higher moments) either to the cell c or to a neighboring cell which is sharing the face f with the cell c.

-* In addition to contributions from the face displacement, the volume of the cell c itseft is assigned with the cell c, so that the target data can be expresesed as a weighted sum over all these contributions in the same way as for the default exact intersections.
-Therefore, the **interpolate** step is the same as for intersection based remap.
+* In addition to contributions from the face displacement, the volume of the cell c itself is assigned to the cell c, so that the target data can be expressed as a weighted sum over all these contributions in the same way as for the default exact intersections.
+Therefore, the **interpolate** phase is the same as for intersection based remap.

-Thanks to the same conectivity of a source mesh and a target mesh, the **search** phase is trivial.
-It just create a list of face-neighboring cells.
+Thanks to the same connectivity of a source mesh and a target mesh, the **search** phase is trivial.
+A list of face-neighboring cells is created in this phase.
+**Repair** phase is the same as for the default intersection-based remap.

 ### Multi material remap

 ![Example of two multi-material swept regions](doxygen/images/swept_multi_small.png)

-Preservation of material volumes require more sofisticated method for the multi-material swept-face remap.
-To make use of interface reconstruction is source cells, swept regions are projected into corresponding cells based on its signed volumes.
-This is done in following steps dusring the **intersect**
+Preservation of material volumes require more sopfisticated method for the multi-material swept-face remap.
+To make use of interface reconstruction is source cells, swept regions are projected into corresponding cells based on their signed volumes.
+This is done in following steps during the **intersect**
 phase:

 * Create a polygon/polyhedron p by adding a cell centroid of a cell c